awsdocs/aws-lambda-developer-guide/doc_source/python-handler.md

-# AWS Lambda function handler in Python<a name="python-handler"></a>
+# Lambda function handler in Python<a name="python-handler"></a>

+**Note**
+End of support for the Python 2\.7 runtime starts on July 15, 2021\.
+For more information, see [Runtime support policy](runtime-support-policy.md)\.

-The AWS Lambda function handler is the method in your function code that processes events\.
+The Lambda function *handler* is the method in your function code that processes events\.
 When your function is invoked, Lambda runs the handler method\.
 When the handler exits or returns a response, it becomes available to handle another event\.

 You can use the following general syntax when creating a function handler in Python: